 We spent some days in October in the field with Inter-Fluve to collect information on the upper Kachess River.
-We conducted survey work, gathered GPS points, took flow measurements, conducted gravel counts and collected stream bed samples.
+Our staff conducted survey work, gathered GPS points, took flow measurements, conducted gravel counts and collected stream bed samples.
 We also gathered LiDAR data that will be used in conjunction with the data collected on the ground.
 All of this information will help us better understand a heavily impacted river system and how to we can help enhance habitat for bull trout and other fish and wildlife.

 A Broken System